Florida couple injured in possible bobcat attack

 FIFTH PARENT RECEIVES SENTENCE IN COLLEGE ADMISSIONS SCANDAL AND IT'S THE STIFFEST ONE YET

 Bobcats are common throughout North America, but bobcat attacks are not.
-The elusive critters typically weigh between 25 and 35 pounds and are typically shy around humans.
+The elusive critters typically weigh between 25 and 35 pounds and are usually shy around humans.
 They can be drawn to apartment complexes because they love to eat the rodents that can be found near the trash.

 "I have never heard of anything like this," said Carole Baskin, founder and CEO of Big Cat Rescue in Tampa, which houses 20 bobcats among other animals.
 "Any wild bobcat is not going to walk up to a human.
 They are extremely shy."